big-mond/Web-Video-Player/README.md

 # Web-Video-Player
-Video player created using HTML, Javascript, and CSS.
+Video player created using HTML, JavaScript, and CSS.